csc301-fall-2020/team-project-20-family-service-toronto/deliverable-1/planning.md

  * You must follow proper user story format (as taught in lecture) ```As a <user of the app>, I want to <do something in the app> in order to <accomplish some goal>```
  * If you have a partner, these must be reviewed and accepted by them
  * The user stories should be written in Github and each one must have clear acceptance criteria.

+User Stories:
+1. As an 82 year old man, Thomas wants to be able to simply click a name to have a video call with his grandchildren without having to deal with the confusing settings and small menus of Zoom.
+2. As a 66 year old, Ethel wants to be able to watch baking recipes on YouTube just by searching and clicking on a related video without having to deal with so many buttons and recommendations/autoplay and subscriptions from YouTube.
+3. At 72, Ming wants to be able to see all the emails and app notifications he gets in one place without having to remember which app does what, and where they are in his app drawer and miss something important.
+4. At 78 years old, Geeta wants to see and bookmark results for her web search without the clutter of pages and pages of results, sponsored content and ads, complicated tabs, advanced settings, and bookmark folders.
+5. At 68 years old, Greg would like to be able to open up the app, and start messaging his friends and keeping up with his family on Facebook in just a few clicks without the overwhelming number of settings and buttons and tabs on the Facebook app that he can't find on his home screen.
+6. At 87 years old, Zorya wants to be able to use the basic functions of her phone like check the weather or call her daughter without having to navigate through different apps and an overwhelming phone UI.

 ----